yeastrc/proxl-web-app/docs/using/project.rst

 Enable or Disable Public Access
 --------------------------------
-Enabling public access allows access to the data without requiring that users have ProXL accounts.
+Enabling public access allows access to the data without requiring that users have proxl accounts.
 Clicking "Enable Public Access" enables public access and changes the display of this section to indicate that public access is enabled.

 .. image:: /images/project-overview-public-access2.png